ethereum-alarm-clock/ethereum-alarm-clock/docs/scheduling.rst

 When a call is scheduled, the service deploys a new contract that represents the scheduled function call.
-This contract is referred to as the **call contract**. holds all of the metadata associated with the call as well as the funds that will be used to pay for the call.
+This contract is referred to as the **call contract**.
+It holds all of the metadata associated with the call as well as the funds that will be used to pay for the call.

 Lifecycle of a Call Contract
 ----------------------------